BohdanShmalko/-system-of-optimization-of-maprouting/docs/intro/README.md

 ## Appointment

-The system is designed to provide rest and web sockets api, to create client applications based on it.
-As well as to provide data for devices that interact with this system (eg Arduino)
+The system is designed to provide rest, webhook and web sockets api, to create client or server applications based on it.
+And also provides any support for devices, both gps modules (such as for Arduino) and regular smartphones

 <a name="structure"></a>